ArbityrArbityr

 5

-run it once → ship with confidence. run it every time → build a team that thinks.
+run it once → one decision you can defend. run it every time → a system your whole team runs on.

 // who it is for